 Information for Non-EEA Students attending a course of 25 weeks in Alpha College

-Non-EEA students should consult the INIS link below for official information on studying in Ireland
+Non-EEA students should consult this INIS link for official information on studying in Ireland

 The Irish Immigration Authorities (Department of Justice and Equality) have approved a list of courses which non-EEA students may take if they wish to study in Ireland and there are strict rules and guidelines covering these courses.
 Alpha College courses are on this interim List of Eligible Programmes (ILEP)

 Making a Booking, Payments, Cancellations and Student Refunds

 Bookings may be made via our on-line booking system on www.alphacollege.com/book-course.
 On receipt of a booking students receive a confirmation of the booking and an invoice.
 All invoices are issued in euro and contain relevant details to facilitate payment.
 All fees must be paid before the start date of the course or before making an application for a visa to enter Ireland.

 All cancellations must be notified in writing.
 The administration fee is not refunded under any circumstances.